ricardodelfino/dollarnow/packages/api/README.md

 ## 🚀 Deploy

-O deploy é feito automaticamente via GitHub Actions sempre que há uma alteração na pasta `/packages/api`.
-O processo utiliza o Wrangler CLI para publicar o Worker.
+Deployment is handled automatically via GitHub Actions whenever a change is pushed to the packages/api or packages/shared directory on the main branch.
+The workflow uses the Wrangler CLI to publish the Worker.